 About Mélissa Godin

-Mélissa is an award-winning journalist and documentary filmmaker telling character-driven stories about culture, climate change, identity and human rights.
+Mélissa is an award-winning journalist and documentary filmmaker.
 She has previously reported for Time Magazine, the Guardian, and the New York Times.
+She is currently working on her first book, Take the Waters, which will be published by Henry Holt & Company.

 Alongside journalism, Mélissa works as a lecturer at Sciences Po.
 She holds degrees in politics, human rights and philosophy from New York University, Sciences Po Paris, and the University of Oxford where she attended as a Rhodes Scholar.
 Mélissa is Canadian and now lives in Paris.

-She is represented by the Massie & McQuilkin Literary Agency.
+She is represented by Elias Altman from the Massie & McQuilkin Literary Agency.